somvanshi-nitesh/TreeCountService/README.md

 whereas latitude, longitude and radius are the path parameters and have to be provided by the user

 Input
- - Street tree data has been feteched by direct API call to https://data.cityofnewyork.us/resource/nwxe-4ae8.json`
+ - Street tree data has been fetched by direct API call to https://data.cityofnewyork.us/resource/nwxe-4ae8.json`

 Output
  - Expected outcome from the api